noaa-onms/cinms/modals/_captions.md

 ## Figure Ux.Ocean.Chl.ERD.timeseries.

-Plot of Chlorophyll values over time within the sanctuary.
+Plot of Chlorophyll values over time within the Sanctuary.
 Chlorophyll-a indicates productivity by phytoplankton, the plant base of the food chain in the ocean.

 ### Details